kwyjad/Spagbot_metac-bot/resolver/EPIC_A_Strategy_and_Guardrails.md

 # Epic A — Strategy & Guardrails

 ## Vision
-Establish a durable strategy for the **resolver** program so that the Forecaster can confidently update forecast records once questions settle on Metaculus.
+Establish a durable strategy for the **resolver** program so that Spagbot can confidently update forecast records once questions settle on Metaculus.
 The epic covers the early groundwork: aligning on scope, defining the success metrics, setting access guardrails, and mapping the minimum architecture required for